Mitsubishi Galant VR-4: Eighth generation (EC5A/EC5W)

-Eighth generation (EC5A/EC5W) continued

 All of the variants for the pre-facelift model offered the Active Yaw Control (AYC).
 This complex rear diff was first seen on the Lancer Evolution IV, and used an array of sensors to detect and quell oversteer, giving the ultimate VR-4 great agility for a vehicle of its size and weight.

 The Super VR-4 trim level from this model was based on the pre-facelift Type-S and sold only in January 1998 on both the Galant sedan and the Legnum wagon, with a limited run of approximately 800 units.
 Only available in two colors, Redma, a bright red and Hamilton Silver.
 There are some cosmetic changes for the interior such as Recaro front seats and Momo steering wheel.

 The facelift model was introduced in August 1998.
 The Recaro front seats and Momo steering wheel from the Super VR-4 could be optioned on all models.
 The ASC and TCL system was now optional on the automatic variants rather than included.
 The Type-S remained INVECS-II automatic only for the Galant sedan but manual could be available for the Legnum wagon from May 1999, along with the flared guards.

 North America and Europe were again denied this model which was originally planned to be exclusively for the Japanese domestic market, much like the Nissan Skyline GTR but the burgeoning grey import trade meant that it developed a cult following in several overseas territories, especially United Kingdom, New Zealand and Australia.
 This model also sold in Hong Kong by grey import and official dealer (only Galant VR-4s with INVECS-II were officially imported).
 In 2000 MMC's motorsport partner Ralliart was contracted to type-approve Galants and Lancers for UK sales, and 200 VR-4s were officially imported before production finally ceased two years later due to the revision of vehicle emission standards in Japan.

+Type V and Type S

+With the eighth generation, models called Type V model and Type S were introduced to the line up as the base model VR-4 in the manual configuration and due to the popularity of the car.
+The Mitsubishi Galant VR-4 Type V shared the same engine as all the other eighth generation variants, twin turbo V6 6A13 and was offered in both manual and automatic transmissions.
+The Type V never came with AYC (active yaw control).